201 KAR 26:121. Scope of practice and dual licensure.

 RELATES TO: KRS 319.010, 319.015, 319.032(1)(b), 319.050(7)

 STATUTORY AUTHORITY: KRS 319.032(1)(b)

 Section 1.
-A credential holder shall not practice or present himself or herself outside the area or areas of competency specified in the application for a credential and approved by the board based upon examination and review of qualifications, training, and experience, unless the credential holder has obtained additional education, training, experience, or supervision appropriate to the new practice area.
+A license holder shall not practice or present himself or herself outside the area or areas of competency specified in the application for a license and approved by the board based upon examination and review of qualifications, training, and experience, unless the credential holder has obtained additional education, training, experience, or supervision appropriate to the new practice area.

 Section 2.
 Scope of Practice.
 (1) A licensed psychologist who holds the health service provider designation, a licensed psychologist, a certified psychologist with autonomous functioning, a certified psychologist, a licensed psychologist associate, or a licensed psychological practitioner may:

 (a) Work in various health care service delivery settings; and

 (b) Provide one (1) or more of the following direct or supportive services: